 As these traders solidify their lead, the gap between those players with a critical mass in one or more commodities and the rest of the pack is widening.
 Within a few years, the industry will have a different profile – one that is even more dominated by the biggest players.

-The Endgame for Commodity Traders is the sixth of a series of pieces of research produced by Oliver Wyman which analyzes the changing dynamics that are redefining the commodity trading industry.
+The Endgame for Commodity Traders is the sixth in a series of research pieces, produced by Oliver Wyman, which analyze the changing dynamics redefining the commodity trading industry.
 Our library of research is more relevant than ever not only for commodity industry leaders interested in getting ahead but also for any company that relies on commodities to produce its products.